About the Project

 - Project Aim

-TANNRE asks how inter-institutional arrangements manage norm conflicts and, thus, impact the development and content-related design of the norm of sustainability.
+TANNRE asks how inter-institutional arrangements manage norm conflicts and, thus, influence the development and content-related design of the norm of sustainability.